 My facial rash persisted.
 Sometimes it was so severe it looked like I had a sunburn.
 Then, at the age of 30, I woke up one morning and felt pressure in my head and dizziness.
 I thought it was some kind of weird virus.
 It lasted for 3 weeks and then went away.
 Unfortunately, it was replaced by intense feelings of anxiety, rapid heartbeat, sweating and feelings of impending doom.
 I went to my internist.
 He told me I had anxiety and prescribed 5 mg of Valium daily.
 What a huge mistake.
 Here I was, a former drug addict with a narcotics license of my own.
 I started taking only 5 mg daily, but that didn't handle the extreme symptoms I was having.
 So I started taking more and more.
 I became dependent on them (perhaps addicted).
 My entire world was crashing in on me and nothing and no one was helping me.
 I kept taking the Valium for over a year but realized it wasn't the answer.
 I became disgusted with myself and I weaned off them.
 The anxiety returned but I decided I was going to deal with it.

 I convinced myself things would get better.
 I continued psychotherapy and marriage counseling, my wife continued her therapy, but nothing changed.
 My relationship with my parents went cold, I never heard from my brother, my marriage was painfully unsatisfying and difficult.
 I remained insecure, had low self-esteem, still suffered from anxiety and now began to get really bad tension headaches.
-We constantly fought.
+My wife and I constantly fought.
 But there was never resolution to any of the fights.
 The only thing I had to feel proud about was my practice.
 I was doing very well in spite of all of my private suffering and by all accounts, had an income to be envied.
-But my wife turned out to be an out of control spender.
-She had no regard for limits, for budgets and I was always playing catch up in spite of a very good income.
-More stress.
+But the inner demons were running my life.

 We wound up having 2 more children.
 My sons added to the beauty of being a father which my daughter had already gifted me with.
 I was very proud of them, loved them unconditionally and we tried as best we could to be a happy family.
 But when they got a little older, they picked up on the fighting and the stress between my wife and I. So as beautiful as being a dad felt to me, it came with its own set of issues and challenges.